jundalisay/superblist/content/en/research/sarkar/yogic-treatments/high-blood-pressure.md

 With this disease, Vyápaka Snána is especially helpful.

-## Diet
+## Diet for High Blood Pressure

-With blood pressure diseases all acidic foods are to be rejected and alkaline types of food are to be taken in increased quantity.
-As far as possible, foods such as rice, pulses and rut́i should be eaten in less quantity, and fruits, roots, and leafy vegetable soup should be taken instead.
+With blood pressure diseases, all acidic foods are to be rejected.
+Alkaline types of food are to be taken in increased quantity.

+As far as possible, foods such as rice, pulses and rut́i should be eaten less.
+Fruits, roots, and leafy vegetable soup should be taken instead.

 Non-vegetarian food should be avoided.
 Fried, parched and sweetened foods are also harmful.
 If one feels the need, a little raw sugar or honey can be taken.

 The amount of physical labour should gradually be increased and mental exertion should be decreased.
 But those who are suffering from low blood pressure should decrease their physical labour until the disease is cured.

 Fasting is very beneficial in this disease, so patients must fast on Ekádashii, Púrńima and Amávasyá, taking only water.
 Those who are physically weak, however, can drink lemon juice with water.
 It is desirable for patients of low blood pressure to take milk, fruit juice, etc. on fasting days.

 Those who suffer from high blood pressure due to too much fat should drink curd-water or coconut milk instead of milk.
 Patients should carefully abstain from using intoxicants and should be careful to avoid eating constipating or fattening foods.
 They should also stay away from anger and sex.

-## Dos and don’ts
+## Dos and don’ts for High Blood Pressure

 The dos and don’ts prescribed for heart disease should generally be observed here also.

-## Remedies
+## Remedies for High Blood Pressure

 1. Take one small spoonful of cardamom powder with a little honey twice a day.
 2. Take one spoonful of sarpagandhá juice with a little honey twice a day; or